computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/TwitterSearch/readme.md

   - Approach 1
     - Initially, a simple Round Robin approach can be adopted.
     - Simple to implement and does not introduce any overhead.
-    - will take dead servers out of the rotation and will stop sending any traffic to it.
+    - Will take dead servers out of the rotation and will stop sending any traffic to it.
     - Issues:
-      - It won’t take server load into consideration.
+      - It won't take server load into consideration.
 If a server is overloaded or slow, the LB will not stop sending new requests to that server.
     - Solution
       - More intelligent LB solution can be placed that periodically queries the backend server about their load and accordingly adjusts traffic.

 ## Ranking

-- Ranking algorithm can calculate a ‘popularity number’ (based on the number of likes etc.) and store it with the index.
+- Ranking algorithm can calculate a 'popularity number' (based on the number of likes etc.) and store it with the index.
 - Each partition can sort the results based on this popularity number before returning results to the aggregator server.
 - The aggregator server combines all these results, sorts them based on the popularity number, and sends the top results to the user.